hpc2n/gpu-course/1.basics/2.threads/README.md

  1. Carefully read through the `hello.cu` file.
 Make sure that you have an idea of what each line of code does.

- 2. Modify the kernel such that it prints the thread index:
+ 2. Modify the kernel such that it prints the thread index (remove the old `printf` line):

     ```
     printf("Thread %d says, Hello world!\n", threadIdx.x);